 From empowering youth in under-resourced neighborhoods and providing care for survivors of the Holocaust, to advancing equity and inclusion for those who are marginalized, and lessening the economic and social devastation of the coronavirus pandemic, GPF enables visionaries to create impact, uplift individuals and communities, and address new and deepening needs.

 “A global pandemic has vastly exposed – perhaps more than ever – vulnerabilities within our communities,” said Naomi Eisenberger, GPF Co-Founder and Executive Director.
 “It is the social entrepreneurs who populate the non-profit sector, and those who support them in myriad ways, who are devising and practicing ways to fill the gaps and in the process create sustainable solutions.

-“Each of our grantee organizations is led by a spectacularly ‘good person,’ who through life experience has seen a need and a unique, often untried way to address it.
-Each is dedicated to a vision and roadmap toward making positive change and teaches us how powerful a commitment to tikkun olam, repair of the world, can be,” said Naomi Eisenberger, GPF Co-Founder and Executive Director.
+“Each of our grantee organizations is led by a spectacularly ‘good person,’ who has seen a need and a unique, often untried way to address it.
+Each is dedicated to a vision and path toward making positive change and teaches us how powerful a commitment to tikkun olam, repair of the world, is.”

-The Good People Fund, founded in 2008, is excited and inspired by ordinary people with extraordinary drive to make deep, uplifting impact in communities in the United States, Israel and elsewhere around the world.
+The Good People Fund, founded in 2008, is inspired by ordinary people with extraordinary drive to make deep, uplifting impact in communities in the United States, Israel and elsewhere around the world.
 We find them, support them, counsel them … and watch as lives are changed and new and creative ways of addressing seemingly intractable social and economic challenges take root and flourish.
 Our driving value is tikkun olam – repair of the world – and our extended family of visionaries, supporters and donors embrace the notion that small actions lead to huge impacts.